ONLYOFFICE/docspace-api-sdk-python/docs/RoomsApi.md

 Create a room

-Creates a room in the \"Rooms\" section.
+Creates a room in the "Rooms" section.

 ### Example